stg-tud/apsa/2019/9-IntroductionToPointsToAndAliasAnalysis/IntroductionToPointsToAndAliasAnalysis.md

  - `x.f ↦ 3`, `y.f ↦ 3`, `y.f ↦ 0`
  - $$\text{may-alias}(x,y)$$

-^ A weak updated is necessary, because $$\text{may-alias}(x,y)$$ tells us that there is a path along which x and y do alias and there may be a path along which they don’t.
-But the value y.f must represent both possible truths at the same time; hence both `y.f↦3`,`y.f↦0` must be included!
+^ A weak update is necessary, because $$\text{may-alias}(x,y)$$ tells us that there is a path along which x and y do alias and there may be a path along which they don’t.
+But the value `y.f` must represent both possible truths at the same time; hence both `y.f↦3`,`y.f↦0` must be included!

 ---
 # Strong Updates